DavidPhillipOster/IndeterminateProgressView/README.md

 If Iup expects to be able to flip a progress meter between determinate and indeterminate mode, then WNProgressView.m seems like a good starting place.

 If, for some reason, you wanted an indeterminate progress meter on iOS that looks like it belongs on a Mac, you'd just make one piece of the barber pole is a image layer, initialized with a CGGradient that was a sine wave between a saturated blue and a blue that was desaturated almost to white.

+But, currently Apple constrains the native UIProgressView to be 2 high.
+So, a IndeterminateProgressView that looks consistent should also be 2 high.
+At that size, I think my IndeterminateProgressView is good enogh.

+TODO:

+UIProgressView has a cornerRadius of 1.
+Setting \[self.layer setCornerRadius:1] does nothing, because I'm doing my drawing in the main layer instead of a sub layer.